anuragambuja/data-engineering-gcp/BigQuery.md

     - When you set your storage billing model to use physical bytes, the total active storage costs you are billed for include the bytes used for time travel and fail-safe storage.
 You can configure the time travel window to balance storage costs with your data retention needs.
 For more information on forecasting your storage costs, see Forecast storage billing.
     - When you change a dataset's billing model, it takes 24 hours for the change to take effect.
     - Once you change a dataset's storage billing model, you must wait 14 days before you can change the storage billing model again.
+    - The dataset storage billing model is only available for your datasets if your organization does not have any existing flat-rate slot commitments located in the same region as the dataset.
+Your organization can enroll datasets for physical storage billing when there are no flat-rate commitments located in the same region as the dataset.
     - Difference between Uncompresses and Compressed storage pricing

         ![image](https://github.com/user-attachments/assets/53a3571e-af71-4c28-9a75-2eb052e6575d)